nmfisher/thermion/README.md

 On desktop, you can also click any renderable object in the viewport to retrieve its associated FilamentEntity (see below).

-Whenever an entity is removed from the scene (or you've called another method that clears all entities), the corresponding `FilamentEntity` handle(s) are invalidated and should not be used.

 ### Camera movement